-- 1. From the Start menu, open the HP System Information Application or enter Fn+Esc. - 2.
+- NOTE: You must disable fast boot to access HP PC Hardware Diagnostics UEFI from the HP System Information application.
+To disable fast boot: - 1.
+Turn on or restart the computer, and when the HP logo appears, press f10 to enter Computer Setup. - 2.
+Select Advanced, and then select Boot Options. - 3.
+Clear Fast Boot. - 4.
+Select Save Changes and Exit, and then select Yes. - 1.
+From the Start menu, open the HP System Information Application or press fn+esc. - 2.
 In HP System Information screen, select Run System Diagnostics, select Yes to run the application, and then select Restart. - IMPORTANT: To prevent loss of data, save your work in all open apps before restarting your computer. - NOTE: When the restart is complete, the computer will boot to HP PC Hardware Diagnostics UEFI Application.
 Proceed with the troubleshooting tests.